michaelcopeland/thesis_project_audio_recognition/README.md

 }
 </pre>

 You will have noticed the grid_settings section above.
 The values refer to the gridhash algorithm and are explained in the theis_paper.pdf.
-They can be left unchanged.
+Unless you understand what they are I'd leave them in as defaults.

-Once you have defined your folders you can now process your audio files using the command bellow.
+Once you define your folders you can process audio files using the command bellow.
 The number specifies how many files to process.
-Pass 0 will process all of the files in your directory.
+Pass 0 and you will have all of the files in your directory processed by the gridhash algorithm.

 <pre> python interface.py -ex 15 </pre>

-Once you are done with creating your gridhash objects, you can check the similarity of files in your grid folder:
+When done creating the gridhash objects, you can check the similarity between files like this:

 <pre> python interface.py -sim your_file.grid </pre>

 This will print the similarity, your_file.grid, some_other_file.grid in order of similarity.
-For example, if I run the command I receive this trace:
+For example, if I run the command above I receive this trace.
+So, song c1 is 81% similar to c2.
+The rest of the files are increasingly disimilar.
 <pre>
 (0.812, 'c1.grid', 'c2.grid')
 (0.211, 'c1.grid', 'cmd.grid')